ulyssas/VectornatorInspection/README.md

 * group inside group and Bitmap(png) embedding.
 * Blend Mode.
 * Automatically uses `Pixels` as units.
 Curve supports other units as well, which will be added later.
-* text, Curve has weired text format (base64-encoded binary plist).
+* text, Curve has weird text format (base64-encoded binary plist).
 I made the decoder, but I haven't done anything else.
 * Other stuffs(line styles, multiple artboards, masks) I'm not sure how to implement them.

 Any amount of contribution is welcome!